 “I had no idea what it meant to be saved.”

 As I got older, I continued to believe that I was safe with God.
 Why wouldn’t I be?
-After “It wasn’t until my freshman year of college when I began doubting that I had been truly saved.”all, I had been baptized; I was still going to church every day, reading my Bible, and putting money in the plate, and furthermore, everyone else thought I was a Christian.
+After all, I had been baptized; I was still going to church every day, reading my Bible, and putting money in the plate, and furthermore, everyone else thought I was a Christian.
 Unfortunately, when you grow up in this type of environment, it is easy to let God’s offer of salvation become meaningless and stale.

 This troubled me!
 Why?
 Because God says: “We know that we have passed from death unto life, because we love the brethren.
-He that loveth not his brother abideth in death” (1 John 3:14).
-This verse described me! ” I was not capable of loving anyone other than myself.”
+He that loveth not his brother abideth in death.”
+(1 John 3:14) This verse described me!
 I was not capable of loving anyone other than myself.
 God was saying that I was spiritually dead in His eyes.
 If I was a genuine Christian, I would be able to love as Christ had done.
 He was able to give everything (His own life) for us.
 However, I simply could not do it.
 I had tried so many times to reform my life!
 The Bible was clear; there was no way I could have been a Christian.